wearelighthouse/lightshow/README.md

         background: rgb(200, 0, 0)
         textColor: "#fff"
 ```
-With that configuration, Stylemark will include `theme/theme.css` and `theme/theme.js` in the generated styleguide.
+With that configuration, Lightshow will include `theme/theme.css` and `theme/theme.js` in the generated styleguide, it won't load any of the default Lightshow styles, but will load the vendor (lazyframe, etc.) CSS.
 Note that the `background` and `textColor` styles defined in the `sidebar` section will override any similar styles set in `theme/theme.css`.

 Stylemark includes a number of CSS class hooks you can use to style specific elements.
 These CSS classes all start with `theme-` and include:
 - `theme-content`: The main scrollable page content